larryhastings/big/README.md

 <dl><dd>

-This family of string functions was inspired by Python's `str.strip`, `str.rstrip`, and `str.splitlines` methods.
+This family of string functions was inspired by Python's `str.split`, `str.rsplit`, and `str.splitlines` methods.
 These string splitting methods are well-designed and often do what you want.
 But they're surprisingly narrow and opinionated.
 What if your use case doesn't map neatly to one of these functions?  `str.strip` supports two